ATNF/askapsdp/Code/Components/CP/docs/current/doc/calim/cflag.rst

    $ cflag -c config.in

-An example configuration parameter set is provided in the `Configuration Example`_ section.
+The *cflag* program is not parallel/distributed, it runs in a single process operating on a single input measurement set.

 Configuration Parameters
 ------------------------

+An example configuration parameter set is provided in the `Configuration Example`_ section.

 +----------------------+------------+-----------------------+---------------------------------------------+
 |*Parameter*           |*Default*   |*Example*              |*Description*                                |